 The First National Bank Of Lyons

-The First National Bank Of Lyons in Kansas printed $30,600 dollars worth of national currency.
-In the scheme of things, that is a very tiny output.
-Notes from this bank should be rare.
-This national bank opened in 1886 and stopped printing money in 1895, which equals a 10 year printing period.
-That is actually quite brief in terms of bank existence.
-During its life, The First National Bank Of Lyons issued 2 different types and denominations of national currency.
+The First National Bank Of Lyons in Iowa printed $549,300 dollars worth of national currency.
+That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
+This national bank opened in 1882 and stopped printing money in 1911, which equals a 30 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Lyons issued 7 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Lyons was located in Rice County.
-It was assigned charter number 3577.
+For the record, The First National Bank Of Lyons was located in Clinton County.
+It was assigned charter number 2733.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Lyons in Kansas printed 612 sheets of $10 1882 brown back national bank notes.
-Very few national banks issued such a small number of 1882 brown backs.
+The First National Bank Of Lyons printed 5,686 sheets of $10 1882 brown back national bank notes.
+A print range between 5,000 and 10,000 suggests that there should be at least a couple of notes known to exist.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.

 Series of 1882 $10 Brown Back